tanvi0605/AI-ImageCreator/README.md

 ### **Project Overview**
 Turning ideas into visual content has always been a challenge, requiring hours of creativity and design.
 This project solves that by using AI to generate high-quality images from simple text prompts.

 This project bridges the gap between imagination and creation by enabling machines to generate stunning, high-quality images from just a few words.
-By leveraging advanced AI models like **Stable Diffusion**, this project empowers anyone—whether a professional or a hobbyist—to bring their ideas to life effortlessly.
+By leveraging advanced AI models like **HuggingFace*, this project empowers anyone—whether a professional or a hobbyist—to bring their ideas to life effortlessly.

 ---